jlevy/og-equity-compensation/README.md

 ### Vesting and cliffs

-🄳 The process of incrementally gaining ownership is called **vesting**.
-Earning equity over time is one of the most important conditions that is usually put on awards of stock, stock options, and RSUs.
+🄳 **Vesting** is the process of gaining full legal rights to something.
+In the context of compensation, founders, executives, and employees typically gain rights to equity they are granted incrementally and subject to restrictions.
-People may refer to their shares or stock options vesting, or they may say that a person is vesting or vested.
+Because it often happens over time, people may refer to their shares or stock options vesting, or they may say that a person is vesting or vested.

 🄳 In the majority of cases, vesting occurs incrementally over time, according to a **vesting schedule**.
 A person vests only while they work for the company.
 If the person quits or is terminated immediately, they get no equity, and if they stay for years, they’ll get most or all of it.

+Awards of stock, stock options, and RSUs are almost always subject to a vesting schedule.

 🄳 Vesting schedules can have a **cliff** designating a length of time that a person must work before they vest at all.